-A lot of people worry about this but it really isn’t anything to worry about.
+A lot of people worry about this but it really isn’t anything to be concerned about.
 I’ve had my passport kept by the cruise line on a number of cruises.

-During this post we will explore why, when and where this is likely to happen.
+During this post, we will explore why, when, and where this is likely to happen.

 Why do Cruise Lines Keep Your Passport?